 5 June 1917 : Gunner Herbert Howard Gandy

 At the 1891 Census the 8 month old Herbert was and at home, 95 Ellen St, Hove, with his mother (a laundress) and five siblings: Ellen 17 (a laundress), Arthur 16, Ripley 12, Frederick 7 and Daisy 2.
 His father was not at home.
-Their mother died in 1900 and their father died in 1904.
+His mother died in 1900 and his father died in 1904.

 Robertson Road, Preston (Brighton) April 2017 (c) Google Street View 2021

-Herbert first worked as a storesman then age 16 joined the Navy This was February 1906 He began on the training ship HMS Impregnable from 6 August that year.
-His much older brother Ripley had done the same in 1894).
+Herbert first worked as a storeman then, aged 16, joined the Navy in February 1906.
+He began on the training ship HMS Impregnable from 6 August that year.
+(His much older brother Ripley had done the same in 1894).
 The Register of Seamen's Services gives the 18 ships Herbert served on, when and in what capacity from 1906 to 1916.

 HMS Glasgow in Valparaiso, Chile, about October 1914